Elon, North Carolina

 Ezekiel has been preaching a negative message for six years.
 He has been preaching against sin.
 He has been preaching judgment.
 He was what we would call today a hell-fire-and-brimstone preacher.
 He did not have a positive uplifting message.

 He didn’t sound like Joel Osteen or Noman Vincent Peale.
 In this chapter, he gets a revelation.
 What is the revelation?
-The date of the Babylonian Captivity.
+He gets the exact date of the Babylonian Captivity.
 A lot of people today claim to be prophets.
 They claim to predict the future but very few give dates.

 In the ninth year, in the tenth month, on the tenth day of the month, the word of the Lord came to me: 2 “Son of man, write down the name of this day, this very day.
 The king of Babylon has laid siege to Jerusalem this very day.
 (24:1-2 ESV).